soykhaler/QuickDesigner/README.md

 # QuickDesigner
-An open-source tool for fast and simple design for thumbnails
+An open-source tool for fast and simple design for thumbnails made in Godot

 Meet QuickDesigner, the open source tool that streamlines your design process.
 With QuickDesigner,